 When you visit the preschools and nurseries on your shortlist, keep an eye out for educators who speak kindly and respectfully with the children.
-These are the teachers who want your child to succeed and who will do everything in their power to keep them happy and healthy in the process.
+These are flexible teachers who want your child to succeed, are mindful of shorter attention spans, and will adjust their teaching style to keep them happy and healthy in the process.

 - Experience and dedication

 - A warm personality